 Hello everyone!
 Welcome to the start of weekly blog entries from us, the DHD Sales and Marketing Interns for Summer 2020.
-We hope you enjoy reading about us and that we can offer you a unique perspective and insight into our daily lives and our journey here at DHD Films.
+We hope you enjoy reading about us and the exciting topics we will be writing on.
+We hope to offer you a unique perspective and insight into our journey here at DHD Films.

 Siraj is going to start us off with his first social media promotion experience